 What is Kidney Cancer?

 The kidneys are a pair of bean-shaped, fist-sized organs below the rib cage in the back of the abdomen.
 One sits on each side of the spine.
 They filter waste products, excess water, and salt from the blood.
-These organs regulate the body's balance of fluids.
+These organs regulate the body's balance of fluids and minerals such as potassium and sodium.
 They also produce hormones that monitor blood pressure and regulate the production of red blood cells.

 Patients whose kidneys have failed or don't work well generally need dialysis or a kidney transplant.
 During dialysis, a machine takes on the job of filtering waste products from the blood.

 Kidney cancer occurs when abnormal kidney cells grow and divide uncontrollably.
 The cells invade and destroy the normal kidney tissue, and they can spread (metastasize) to other organs.
 Even if a person has kidney cancer, their kidneys may still function normally.

 In addition to tissues that provide filtering functions, the kidneys also have a central portion that collects the filtered urine before it is transported to the bladder for excretion.
 Each of these two areas contains different types of cells and each can give rise to specific types of cancers.

 The filtering parts of the kidneys can develop renal cell carcinoma, which has several sub-types.
 The most common types of renal cell carcinoma are clear cell cancer, papillary cell cancer, and chromophobe renal cell cancer.
 The cancerous parts of the kidneys that collect and transport urine are known as transitional cell carcinoma.

 Renal cell carcinoma accounts for most kidney cancers.
 It begins in the lining of the small tubes that make up the kidney.
 Although renal cell carcinoma typically develops as a single tumor in one kidney, it sometimes affects more than one part of a kidney or even both kidneys.
 It has been linked to smoking and exposure to cadmium.